olegkrivtsov/using-zend-framework-3-book/README.md

 Then use the [Notepad++](https://notepad-plus-plus.org/) text editor to edit the manuscript files.
 Notepad++ allows to avoid problems with character encoding (UTF-8 encoding is used).
 Please ensure that you use 4 spaces instead of tabs.

-If you are translating, please note there is no need to translate the *manuscript/en/acknownledgments.txt* file.
+When you are translating, please note there is no need to translate the *manuscript/en/acknownledgments.txt* file.
 This is just because I don't want to maintain its multiple copies.

 To generate the book HTML, use the [OpenBook](https://github.com/olegkrivtsov/openbook) tool.
 Before committing your changes please ensure you fixed all (where possible) errors/warnings reported by the tool.